• Who is Kat Biggie?

 5 Things I Like About Myself as A Mother… Re-post

-December 14, 2012 By katbiggie Leave a Comment
+December 14, 2012 by katbiggie Leave a Comment

 Although I’ve given myself a very difficult time over what has happened in the last year, and I would never qualify myself as the best mom in the room, there are some things that I really like about myself as a mom.